-Instead of just looking at Matthew 7:1, let’s look at verse 1-5
+Instead of just looking at just one verse of Matthew 7 let’s look at verse 1-5

 Notice verse 5 says, Hypocrite!
 First, take the log out of your eye, then you can see clearly to take the speck out of your brother’s eye.
-This passage isn’t saying don’t judge, it’s saying if you are guilty of a bigger sin, don’t judge anyone for a smaller one.
-First, you need to stop sinning, then you can see more clearly how to help someone else stop sinning.
-Then you can judge while keeping in mind your own journey with that sin.
+This passage isn’t saying don’t judge, it’s saying that if you drink like a fish, don’t judge your brother for having a cocktail or two.

-There are also verses that contradict the modern interpretation of Matthew 7:1 When in doubt about any Bible passage we can use the Bible to interpret the Bible.
+There are also verses that contradict the modern interpretation of this verse.
+When in doubt about any Bible passage we can use the Bible to interpret the Bible.
 One of the verses that encourage us to judge is John 7:24 which states that we should not judge by appearances, but judge rightly.
 This verse explicitly tells us to judge.

 2 Timothy 3:16